-In his first two years at Worcester State, Coach Lemieux’s group has become one of the most competitive in the MASCAC and Division III New England.
-The 2012 campaign was highlighted by eight student-athletes who competed in various throwing events at both the Division III New England and the Division III ECAC Outdoor Championships.
+In his first four years at Worcester State, Coach Lemieux's group has become one of the most competative in the MASCAC and Division III New England.
+In each of the last two seasons alone, 14 individuals have competed in various throwing events at both the Division III New England and ECAC Division III Championships.

-Coach Lemieux helped coach a pair of female throwers to break the schools indoor and outdoor shot put records while he guided Alyssa Jasper to a finish of 15th at the NCAA Division III Outdoor Championships in the Javelin.
-During the outdoors, Jasper also added third in the Heptathlon at both the Division III New England’s and ECACs.
+Coach Lemieux has helped a pair of female throwers break the schools indoor and outdoor shot put records while Alyssa Jasper has represented the Lancers in three consecutive NCAA Division III Outdoor Championships in the javelin.

 Prior to his arrival at Worcester State, Coach Lemieux spent eight seasons building up his reputation as one of the best throws coaches in Massachusetts at Lowell High as each one of his athletes has broken a relay record or an individual mark.

 Individually, Coach Lemieux has coached back-to-back Division I champions in the girls discus (Katie Lanoune in 2007 and Julia Funaro in 2008) while Funaro was a runner-up at the All-State’s meet in 2008.
 He also helped guide All-State Division I champion Ryan Davila to finish sixth overall at the Nike Indoor Nationals for All-American status.
 During the season, Davila would caulk up a mark of 61-1.5 for the best mark in Massachusetts in 2010 as it was also the fifth best mark in state history.
 Davila was also a part of the shot put relay that broke the meet record at the McIntyre Elite Relays.

 Coach Lemieux’s focus is on developing dynamic and explosive strength while working with Olympic lifts and plyo’s.
 He believes that the more agile and athletic you are, the farther you will throw.